phalcon-orphanage/docs/en/reference/views.rst

     require "path/to/Mustache/Autoloader.php";
     Mustache_Autoloader::register();

-A template engine for Mustache would look like:
+A template engine adapter for Mustache would look like:

 .. code-block:: php